Frequently Asked Questions

 What Time of Day is Best for Photos?

-For outdoor sessions, the first 90 minutes of daybreak and the last 90 minutes of sunset.
-Depending on the time of year, these times can range from 6-8am and 4-7pm.
+For outdoor sessions, I recommend the last 90 minutes of sunset.
+Depending on the time of year, these times can range from 4-7pm.
 This is how you get that “golden hour” lighting that beautiful and flattering.
 I know it can be tough with little ones when the sun sets later, but it is ALWAYS worth shooting late to get that gorgeous light!
 Remember that my sessions include a lot of fun and playful movement and most kids do really well outdoors when they can explore.
-If you feel you cannot shoot in the evening, you can opt for an in-home session earlier in the day or we can work together to find a shady location for a late afternoon session.
+If you feel you cannot shoot in the evening, you can opt for an in-home session earlier in the day.

 I am available most weekdays and weekends.

 How Do You Choose Which Images Are In My Gallery From Our Shoot?
 I look carefully at each and every image I capture at your session and hand select the best images.
 I am looking for images that represent myself as an artist and your family, as each is signfimationaly unique.
 I guarantee a minimum number of images, depending on the package, but there are usually many more included.
 All images will be edited in color and some will also be edited in black and white.